You Ask, We Answer

 I’m scheduled to move (change my residence) in or out of the city.
 Do I need to cancel?

-marissa asked about 4 years agoYou are not required to cancel.
+marissa asked over 5 years agoYou are not required to cancel.
 Moving companies may continue to operate.
 Follow physical distancing.
 We strongly recommend self-isolating when you arrive at your destination to not put others at risk.

 City of Tigard,Community ServicesCity of Tigard Community Services -